-In order to prevent this situation users must be very cautious when downloading/installing/updating software, as well as browsing the Internet.
-Always be sure to carefully analyze every single email attachment received.
+To prevent this situation, be very cautious when downloading/installing/updating software and browsing the Internet.
+Carefully analyze each email attachment received.
 Files/links received from suspicious/unrecognizable emails should never be opened.
-Desired programs should be downloaded only from official sources, preferably using direct download links.
-Third party downloaders/installers usually include rogue applications, which is why such tools should never be used.
+Your programs should be downloaded from official sources only, preferably using direct download links.
+Third party downloaders/installers usually include rogue applications, and thus such tools should never be used.
 Proper software maintenance is also extremely important.
-Keeping installed applications and operating system up-to-date is extremely important.
-Yet this should be achieved only through implemented functions or tools provided by the official developer.
-It is important to know that software piracy is a cyber crime.
-Moreover, most of cracking tools are fake, meaning that the risk to infect system is extremely high.
-Hence, you should never attempt to activate installed software using any third party/illegal tools.
-On top of all that, be sure to always have a reputable anti-virus/anti-spyware suite installed and running - tools of this type will eliminate most of infections before they'll harm the system.
+Keep installed applications and operating systems up-to-date, however, use implemented functions or tools provided by the official developer.
+Bear in mind that software piracy is a cyber crime and most cracking tools are fake.
+Therefore, the risk of system infection is extremely high.
+Never attempt to activate installed software using any third party/illegal tools.
+Have a reputable anti-virus/anti-spyware suite installed and running - these tools eliminate most infections before they can harm the system.
 The key to computer safety is caution.
 If your computer is already infected with Rodentia, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 The appearance of Rodentia ransomware pop-up (GIF):